balancer/balancer-sor/README.md

 The SOR will return totalReturn/totalInput as well as a list swaps to achieve the total.
 Swaps can be through direct pools, i.e. A > POOL1 > B, or via a multihop pool, i.e. A > POOL1 > C > POOL2 > B. The swaps are returned in a format that can be directly to the Vault to execute the trade.

-The example files in: [./testScripts](test/testScripts/), demonstrates full examples with comments.
+The example file `swapExample.ts` in: [./testScripts](test/testScripts/), demonstrates full examples with comments.

 To Run: